 In August 2018, Google released an algorithm change called “The Medic Update.”
 This update was intended to pay closer scrutiny to websites in medical industries, including healthcare practices, to give less visibility to websites that may contain medical misinformation.
 To evaluate the veracity of the information on medical websites, Google looks for evidence of the expertise, authority, and trustworthiness of the organization behind a website.
 How can healthcare practices optimize their websites for authority and expertise?

-Google does this in a very specific way, meaning that a medical practice can be penalized for being “authoritative” just because it does not meet the criteria that the search engine is looking for.
+Google does this in a particular way, meaning that a medical practice can be penalized for being “authoritative” just because it does not meet the criteria that the search engine is looking for.
 To ensure that your medical practice does not fall foul of this, here is how to show expertise, authority, and trustworthiness on your practice’s website.

-Make sure all your content is up to date with the latest scientific findings
+Make sure all your content is up to date with the latest scientific findings.

 One of the key things that Google looks at when evaluating your practice’s website for authority, expertise, and trust is the content on the website itself.

 Google’s semantic language processing is advanced enough to more or less understand the claims that are being made on a page.
-The search engine also tags certain pages, such as those from academic journals, government websites, and other high authority scientific publications, as providing the “truth” on their respective topics.
+The search engine also tags certain pages, such as academic journals, government websites, and other high authority scientific publications, as providing the “truth” on their respective topics.